teamdeeson/codex/docs/working-at-deeson/joining-deeson.md

 1. You’ll have participated in an activity with your chapter (e.g. Coder Lounge)
 2. You’ll know and understand the Deeson handbook
 3. You’ll understand how Deeson projects are delivered
-4. You’ll have met or spoken with a Deeson cient
+4. You’ll have met or spoken with a Deeson client
 5. You’ll have asked for feedback from your buddy and pod lead about your first month - giving and receiving feedback is an important part of our culture so we value feedback from early on in your time at the agency.
 6. You’ll have reviewed your learning goals for month one and set new goals for month two with your pod and chapter leads.